YuanxianH/b2x/README.md

 The result will be stored in `data/` directory in default.
 Also, you can specify the output directory by `--output_dir` option.

-You can find other options of the script you want execute by add `--help` option.
+You can find other options of the script you want to execute by add `--help` option.

 Now, we surpport:
 - **rosbag to images**: